 \subsection{Convergence in the product topology}

 We work under Assumption \ref{ass:wt-seq} in this section.
-Due to the conditional independence given the partition $\set{\cV^{\sss(i)}: i \in \bN}$, as suggested by Proposition \ref{prop:generate-nr-given-partition}, we can work with each maximal component separately.
+Due to the conditional independence of the components given the partition $(\cV^{\sss(i)}: i \geq 1)$, as described in Proposition \ref{prop:generate-nr-given-partition}, we can work with each maximal component separately.
 To ease notation let us work with the largest component $\cC_n^{\sss(1)}(\lambda)$.
-Without loss of generality, we will work with the probability space on which the convergence in Proposition \ref{prop:weight-control} holds almost surely:
+By the Skorohod embedding, without loss of generality, we will work on a probability space in which the convergence in Proposition \ref{prop:weight-control} holds almost surely namely,

 Recall the definition of $M_i(\lambda)$ in \eqref{eqn:def-limit-mi-lambda}.
 Thus we need to prove

 By Proposition \ref{prop:generate-nr-given-partition}, conditional on the vertices in $\cC_n^{\sss (1)}(\lambda)$, the random graph $\cC_n^{\sss(1)}(\lambda)$ has the same distribution as a connected rank-one random graph as in \eqref{eqn:pr-con-vp-a-cV-def} using